 - Problem-centered visits not originally diagnosed during a family planning visit

 - Services not related to family planning

 Yes, Planned Parenthood services and your participation in the Family Planning Benefit Program is 100% confidential.
 You can request that any mailings be sent to a different address than your home.

-If you (or your parents) have health insurance for family planning services but choose not to use it due to confidentiality reasons, your health insurance company will NOT be contacted.
+If you (or your parents) have health insurance for family planning services but choose not to use it due to confidentiality reasons, your health insurance company will not be contacted.

 If you get free services now, you can apply for the Family Planning Benefit Program and make your life easier.
-You only need to bring proof of income ONCE to your application appointment, along with the other required documents.
-You will not need to bring proof of income for each clinic visit.
+You only need to bring proof of income once to your application appointment, along with the other required documents.
+You will not need to bring proof of income for each visit.